Hlinsko: Etymology

-The name is derived from hlína, i.e. 'clay'.
+The name is derived from the Czech word hlína, i.e. 'clay'.
 The name arose thanks to the deposits of high-quality potter's clay.

 Geography

 Hlinsko is located about 21 km south of Chrudim and 30 km south of Pardubice.
-It lies in the Iron Mountains and partly in the eponymous protected landscape area.
+It lies in the Iron Mountains.
 The highest point is at 678 m above sea level.
 The town is situated on both banks of the Chrudimka River.
+The territory of Hlinsko is partly located within the Železné hory Protected Landscape Area.

 History

 The area around the Chrudimka River is inhabited since the 12th century.
 Hlinsko was founded in the 12th century as a guarding settlement on the trade route from Bohemia to Moravia.
 The first written mention of Hlinsko is from 1349.
 The fortress in Hlinsko is first documented in 1413.
 In the 16th century, it served as a royal customhouse.

 During the reign of Maria Theresa, Hlinsko became a market town, and in 1834, it became a town.
 During its history, the town's economy consisted mainly of agriculture, pottery, wire-making and weaving.
 The tradition of pottery craft originated in the 15th century and ended in the 19th century.
-In 1871, the railway was built and the town was industrialized.
+In 1871, the railway was built and the town was industrialised.

 Economy

 There is a major dairy company Mlékárna Hlinsko in the town.
-The company was founded in 1939, and the production started in 1943.
+The company was founded in 1939.
+The production started in 1943.

+Hlinsko was also an important centre of household-appliance manufacturing.
+ETA was founded in the town in 1943 and later became part of Elektro-Praga.
+Before 1990, the company employed about 3,000 people in Hlinsko.
+Appliance production in the town ended in 2011.